poulet67/DCT-SALB/utilities/inventory generator/readme.txt

 			-"nevada"
 			-"persian gulf"
 			-"syria"
+			-"templates"
+				--> This creates blank template files with all displaynames filled in

 	- If script executes with no errors ("Done" in stdout) inventory.JSON will be created in the map folder you specified.
 			-copy that to theater/tables/inventories